Elsword016/FluroView/README.md

 # Fluroview
-A Python package for visualization of biological data, similar to how composite images are viewed in ImageJ.
+A Python package for visualization of biological data.
 It is built on top of matplotlib, allowing it to use all its functions.
-Fluroview is a simple and straightforward way to generate beautiful figures, especially for multi-channel images representing them as composite images similar to what can be achieved using an Image processing software like Fiji.
-Alongside generating figure, it also completes the figures with appropriate scalebars, titles and colormaps.
+Fluroview is a simple way to generate beautiful and publication figures, especially for multi-channel images representing them as composite images similar to what can be achieved using an Image processing software like Fiji.
+Alongside generating figures, it also completes the figures with appropriate scalebars, titles and colormaps.

 ## Installation:
 You can install this package directly from pip: